s33po/bootc-centos/README.md

 ## Bootc CentOS Workstation

-An opinionated atomic workstation based on the CentOS Stream 10 `bootc` image.
+An atomic workstation built on the CentOS Stream 10 `bootc` image.

-### Currently building image: `bootc-centos:latest`
+### Currently Building Image: `bootc-centos:latest`

 - Backported GNOME 48 from the CentOS Hyperscale SIG
-- Trimmed "Workstation" install
+- Customized "Workstation" installation:
+    - Minimal set of fonts and language packs
+    - Printing support removed
+    - Some packages excluded in favor of Flatpak versions
-- Small set of basic tools and utilities
+- Small set of basic tools and utilities, including GCC for Homebrew
-- Basic support for image thumbnailing, previews, etc.
+- Basic support for image thumbnailing and previews
 - Some pre-configured system-wide settings
-- Flathub enabled by default:
-    - Firefox ESR and Loupe not installed in favor of the Flatpak version
-- Justfile and `jmain` alias for some basic system maintenance and configuration
+- Justfile and `jmain` alias for initial configuration and basic system maintenance
-    - `jmain --list` to view available commands

-### `build_files:`

-- Modular design; specific build scripts can be excluded in `build.sh`
+- Modular build files for easy image customization
-- Toggleable env to track build scripts with `time`
-- Global package exclusion and DNF settings can be configured in `00-base.sh`

-- Optional build scripts for:
-    - Kernel swap (latest Hyperscale kernel, pinned kmods mainline kernel, or kmods LTS kernel - 6.18 not available yet)
-    - Non-free media codecs (from Negativo17)
-    - Virtualization support
-    - VSCode and/or Docker installation

-- Trimmed desktop install:
-    - Fully functional GNOME desktop with required packages for general desktop use
-    - Minimal set of fonts
-    - Minimal set of language packs
-    - No printing support
-    - Some packages excluded or removed

-These trimmings reduce a fair amount of build time and bandwidth, and make the final image a few hundred MB smaller (which speeds up rechunker and pushing to GHCR in CI).
-As this image is built solely for personal use, there is no need to include comprehensive language or localization support.
-Fonts can be installed and updated locally, so there is no reason to include them in *every* image.

 &nbsp;<br>

-### ⚠️ This image is intended only for my personal use ⚠️
+### This image is intended only for my personal use ⚠️

 While functional, it should be considered experimental.

-I may change installed packages, kernel, or preferences at any time.
 Use at your own risk.

-I strongly recommend forking the repo and building your own image, or using a larger community project instead.

 &nbsp;<br>

 ---
-&nbsp;<br>

 <p align="center">
 <strong><font size="+1">Inspired by:</font></strong><br>